-

 INTRODUCTION

-We, the members of the Islamic Foundation North (IFN), are extremely grateful to the Almighty Allah (SUBHA NAHU WA TA’ALA) for the religious liberty He has bestowed upon us and we seek His blessing for our endeavors to maintain a representative organization, which will provide an opportunity and services for the fullest religious and educational development of the individual and the Muslim Community.
-We the Muslims of IFN hereby resolve that a not for profit organization be formed and its constitution established for the smooth functioning of IFN.
+We, the members of Islamic Foundation North, are extremely grateful to the Almighty Allah (SUBHA NAHU WA TA’ALA) for the religious liberty He has bestowed upon us and we seek His blessing for our endeavors to maintain a representative organization, which will provide an opportunity and services for the fullest religious and educational development of the individual and the Muslim Community.
+We the Muslims of Islamic Foundation North hereby resolve that a not for profit organization be formed and its constitution established for the smooth functioning of Islamic Foundation North.

 SECTION 1.1 NAME

-The name of the organization shall be The Islamic Foundation North, hereinafter referred to as “IFN”.
+The name of the organization shall be Islamic Foundation North (hereinafter referred to as “IFN”).

 SECTION 1.2 STATUS

-IFN shall be a not for profit Corporation organized under the laws of the State of Illinois.
+IFN shall be a not-for-profit Corporation organized under the laws of the State of Illinois and shall be tax-exempt under Section 501(c)(3) of the Internal Revenue Service code.

 SECTION 1.3 OFFICES